2012 Philadelphia Eagles season: Week 5: at Pittsburgh Steelers

 The Eagles traveled to western Pennsylvania to take on longtime in-state rival Steelers at Heinz Field.
 After a scoreless first quarter, the Steelers were able to get on the board first with Rashard Mendenhall's 13-yard touchdown run for a 7–0 lead followed by Shaun Suisham's 20-yard field goal for a 10–0 lead at halftime.
 The Eagles went to work in the 3rd quarter as Michael Vick found LeSean McCoy on a 15-yard touchdown pass to shorten the lead to 10–7.
 The Steelers increased their lead with Suisham kicking a 37-yard field goal to make the score 13–7.
-The Eaglesl took the lead with Vick hooking up with Brent Celek on a 2-yard touchdown pass for a 14–13 score.
+The Eagles took the lead with Vick hooking up with Brent Celek on a 2-yard touchdown pass for a 14–13 score.
 However, the Steelers were able to drive down the field and Suisham wrapped up the game with a game-winning 34-yard field goal for a final score of 16–14.

 With the loss, the Eagles dropped to 3–2.